jaceuk/svelte-blog/src/posts/why-start-a-blog.md

 ---
 title: 'Why start a blog?'
 date: '2022-05-29'
-excerpt: "So I've finally decided to take the plunge and start a blog so to get things going I thought I'd discuss why would I do such a crazy thing?"
+excerpt: "So I've finally decided to take the plunge and start a blog but why on earth would I do such a crazy thing?"
 ---

 Blogs were all the rage over a decade ago so I realise I'm rather late to the party but this isn't about you, it's about me.
 Let me explain.